An Efficient Quadratic Interpolation Scheme for a Third-Order Cell-Centered Finite-Volume Method on Tetrahedral Grids: Introduction

 Traditionally, cell-centered finite-volume discretizations are constructed based on the integral form of a target conservation law:

-where $t$ is time, $V_j$ is the measure of a control volume $j$, $\overline{\bf u}_j$ is a vector of cell-averaged conservative variables, $\overline{\bf s}_j$ is a cell-averaged source term, and ${\bf f}$ is the flux projected along the control-volume face normal direction.
+where $t$ is time, $V_j$ is the measure of a control volume $j$, $\partial V_{j}$ denotes the boundary of the control volume $j$, $ds$ is an infinitesimal area of the boundary, $\overline{\bf u}_j$ is a vector of cell-averaged conservative variables, $\overline{\bf s}_j$ is a cell-averaged source term, and ${\bf f}$ is the flux projected along the control-volume face normal direction.
 The integral form is an exact relationship and therefore, one can construct an arbitrarily high-order discretization by discretizing the flux integral and the source term to the required order of accuracy with cell-averaged solutions stored at cells.
 However, a second-order accurate discretization is { usually implemented for the sake of simplicity and cost reduction}, with point-valued solutions and source terms as,

 where ${\bf u}_j$ and ${\bf s}_j$ are point values at a cell center ${\bf x}_j$, $\{ k_j \}$ is a set of faces of the cell $j$, and ${\Phi}_{jk}$ is a numerical flux evaluated at a face center.
-Treating the cell-averages as point values still leads to second-order accuracy as demonstrated in Ref.\cite{nishikawa_centroid:JCP2020}, but it will not lead to third- or higher-order accuracy.
-Therefore, to extend it to third-order accuracy in a traditional manner, one will have to (i) treat ${\bf u}_j$ precisely as the cell average $\overline{\bf u}_j$, (ii) implement a high-order volume quadrature formula for computing $\overline{\bf s}_j$ (replacing ${\bf s}_j$), (iii) replace the single flux evaluation by a high-order surface quadrature formula requiring multiple evaluations of the numerical flux, (iv) implement a quadratic solution reconstruction scheme, (v) implement a quadratic least-squares gradient method, and (vi) compute and store second derivatives of the solution variables.
+Treating the cell-averages as point values still leads to second-order accuracy as demonstrated in Ref.~\cite{nishikawa_centroid:JCP2020}, but it will not lead to third- or higher-order accuracy.
+Therefore, to extend it to third-order accuracy in a traditional manner, one will have to (i) treat ${\bf u}_j$ precisely as the cell average $\overline{\bf u}_j$, (ii) implement a high-order volume quadrature formula for computing $\overline{\bf s}_j$ (replacing ${\bf s}_j$), (iii) replace the single flux evaluation by a high-order surface quadrature formula requiring multiple evaluations of the numerical flux, (iv) implement a quadratic solution reconstruction scheme, (v) implement a quadratic LSQ gradient method, and (vi) compute and store second derivatives of the solution variables.
 Moreover, the quadratic reconstruction will require the computation and storage for geometric moments: e.g., monomials integrated over a cell as shown below in a quadratic polynomial of a scalar variable $u$,

 such that the cell average of the quadratic polynomial reduces to the cell averaged solution $\overline{u}_j$.
 While the volume integral of $ ({\bf x} - {\bf x}_j ) \cdot \nabla $ can be made to vanish by choosing ${\bf x}_j$ to be the geometric centroid, the volume integral of $ \left\{ ( {\bf x} - {\bf x}_j ) \cdot \nabla \right\}^2$ will not vanish in general and thus will generate geometric moments to be computed and stored, e.g., $ \int_{V_j} ( {x} - {x}_j )^2 dV $.
 In addition, one would have to implement a mechanism to compute cell averages of exact solutions as well as source terms in the method of manufactured solutions for code verification purposes.
 Therefore, it requires a substantial effort to upgrade a second-order finite-volume code to third-order accuracy.